michaelford85/mongodb-atlas-ansible-role/README.md

 ## It can range from M10 to M80.
 atlas_cluster_instance_size: M10

+## Set to true to deploy an M0 free cluster.
+## This will automatically override the instance size to M0 and ignore other advanced cluster settings.
+## The role includes a safeguard that checks if an M0 already exists in the project and fails early if so.
+deploy_free_cluster: false

 ## The password that will be assigned to all database access users that are generated.
 ## In practice, this should not be stored directly in a plaintext variable file.
 ## Store it in a separate file encrypted with Ansible Vault and reference it as shown here.